najlaauni/UniversityLife/SECR1013 - Digital Logic/Lab 1 : Combinational Logic.md

 ---

 ## 🧪 Laboratory Work
-- Part 1 — AND Gate Circuit
+- Part 1 — AND Gate Circuit<br>
   The combinational logic circuit was built using the 7408 IC and verified by testing all possible input combinations with switches.

-- Part 2 — NAND Gate Circuit
+- Part 2 — NAND Gate Circuit<br>
   The circuit was built by connecting the 7408 IC and 7404 IC and was verified by comparing its resulting truth table, which represents an NAND logic function.

-- Part 3 — Combined Logic Circuit
+- Part 3 — Combined Logic Circuit<br>
-  The constructed circuit, which used 7408 IC, 7404 IC, and 7432 IC to implement a multi-gate logic function, was simplified through Boolean algebra or visual methods, demonstrating that the complex circuit behaved identically to a much simpler single-gate equivalent .
+  The constructed circuit, which used 7408 IC, 7404 IC, and 7432 IC to implement a multi-gate logic function, was simplified through Boolean algebra or visual methods, demonstrating that the complex circuit behaved identically to a much simpler single-gate equivalent.

 ---